ihe-k/Barriers-and-Patient-Experiences-Across-Ethnicities-in-Africa-and-Europe/README.md

-# Barriers and Patient Experiences Across-Ethnicities across Africa and Europe: A Qualitative Review
+# Are the barriers to accessing Assisted Reproductive Technology (ART) and the perceived experiences of care among different ethnicities of subfertile women similar across Africa and Europe?
+A systematic review and thematic synthesis of qualitative studies
 This repository presents a systematic review and thematic synthesis exploring the barriers faced by subfertile women of different ethnicities when accessing Assisted Reproductive Technology (ART) across Africa and Europe.
 The project applies a health systems lens to examine sociocultural, economic and structural factors shaping patient experiences.

 * Focus: Equity in reproductive health access